mpoemsl/kitmus/README.md

 The directory `<RESOURCES-DIR>/noise/` is not necessary for generating the `background-train-no-noise` variant.
 Similarly, only `<RESOURCES-DIR>/occupations/real_real.csv` is needed for the `background-train-*` variants.
 Take a look at the files provided in `resources/` to understand the necessary fields and structure of each kind of file.

 If the custom dataset is in a language with a similar morphological structure as English, it should be sufficient to modify only the resources.
-For other languages, it may however be necessary to write custom rules in the functions `create_knowledge_sents` and `create_task_sents` in `texts.py`.
-An example of a custom rule for the English `a/an` distinction can be found in these functions already.
+For other languages, it may be necessary to write custom rules in the functions `create_knowledge_sents` and `create_task_sents` in `texts.py`.
+An example of a custom rule for the English `a/an` distinction is already present in the code.

 ## Citation